Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

 This will create a folder named according to your Solution name, in which it will create another folder for the project, with the Project’s name you chose.

 Now, in the next dialog, you may either choose an `HttpTrigger` or a `QueueTrigger` for your Function.
-Please choose `QueueTrigger`
+Please choose `QueueTrigger`.

 > Please be aware that Azure PlayFab terminates PlayStream-invoked Azure Functions after 1 second, thus `QueueTrigger` is the better choice here since it will immediately yield back to Azure PlayFab.

-For the Storage Account drop-down, you may use Storage Emulator (which comes with Visual Studio or you can use the new ["Azurite"](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite), which is the new generation of the Storage Emulator) or click “Browse…” to select a storage account.
+For the Storage Account drop-down, you may use Storage Emulator (which comes with Visual Studio or you can use the new ["Azurite"](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite), which is the new generation of the Storage Emulator) or click “Browse…” to select a Storage Account.
 As we will need to test it with Azure PlayFab anyways, let’s go ahead and use an Azure Storage Account.
-Pelase click "Browse " to create a new Storage Account:
+Please click "Browse…" to create a new Storage Account:

 ![Select Functions Trigger](images/VisualStudio-NewProject-4.png)